Ahmad-Ishaq/FLEX-BOT/README.md

 Flex Bot is an automated perl script made with the selenium wich autlomatically submits Course Feedback For Flexstudent.nu.edu.pk

 ### System Requirements
-For windows use Stawberry or Active Perl IDE

-For linux basic libraries Term::ANSIColor, Win32::Console::ANSI and LWP::Simple and Selenium::Remote::Driver is required.

 1) Selenium standalone server<br>
 2) Java<br>
 3) Perl<br>
 4) Selenium::Remote::Driver Library<br>
 5) Gecko driver for firefox<br>

+For windows use Stawberry or Active Perl IDE

+For linux basic libraries Term::ANSIColor, Win32::Console::ANSI and LWP::Simple and Selenium::Remote::Driver is required.
+IF Not installed better install the libraries first.

 ### Usage Instructions
 1-Start selenium standalone server using java